sustainable-computing-io/susql-operator/doc/helm-installation.md

 ### Prerequisites

-* Kepler is assumed to be installed in the cluster.
+* By default, Kepler is assumed to be installed in the cluster.
+But other sources can be used.
 * `helm`, `kubectl`, and `go` are also required to deploy with Helm.
 * Consider enabling User Project Monitoring when using on OpenShift.
     * https://docs.openshift.com/container-platform/latest/monitoring/enabling-monitoring-for-user-defined-projects.html